BlenderCN/BlenderPython/bgl_blf.md

 October 2015

 This topic is something people tend to gravitate towards once they've grasped the notions of Meshes:  vertices, normals, indices, Vectors and Matrices - and the trigonometry and Linear Algebra used to perform calculations / transformations on them.
 This page will assume you are at that stage.
+Blender comes with many convenience functions to get you started.

 Else there is [further reading](Further_Reading_LA) to accompany this if things aren't making sense.